vlvovch/SAM/README.md

 ## Contents

-- A Wolfram Mathematica notebook [**CumulantExpressionsFinal.nb**](CumulantExpressionsFinal.nb) allows to express an arbitrary cumulant of conserved charges up to sixth order in terms of the grand-canonical susceptibilities and acceptance parameter $\alpha$.
+- A Wolfram Mathematica notebook [**CumulantExpressionsFinal.nb**](CumulantExpressionsFinal.nb) allows to express an arbitrary cumulant of conserved charges up to sixth order in terms of the grand-canonical susceptibilities and acceptance parameter &alpha;.
 The final expressions are written using the notation commonly employed in QCD literature.

 ## Attribution